evgenyb/iac-workshops/container-apps/labs/lab-01/readme.md

 nslookup <private DNS Zone fqdn from the previous command>
 ```

-You will get something like
+You will get response that looks something like

 > can't find something-something.norwayeast.azurecontainerapps.io: Non-existent domain